pygos/build/docs/build.md

 # The Pygos Build System

+The Pygos build system creates a number of binary packages from a set of source packages using a cross toolchain, installs them to a compressed file system image and neatly packages it with an install script for the target board.

-The Pygos system can be built by running the `mk.sh` shell script with the desired product configuration as argument.
+The Pygos system can be built by running the `mk.sh` shell script in the root of the git tree, with the desired product configuration as argument.

 The shell script can be run from anywhere on the file system.
 All configuration files and scripts are accessed relative to the source location of the script and all generated files are accessed relative to the current working directory.

-Actually it is even strongly encouraged to run the build system from outside the git tree to have the generated files cleanly separated from the build system.
+It is strongly encouraged to run the build system from outside the git tree to have the generated files cleanly separated from the build system.

 A second script named `check_update.sh` is provided to automatically query all upstream package sources to check if newer versions are available.

 The `mk.sh` creates a `download` and a `src` directory.
-In the former it stores downloaded package tar balls, in the later it extracts the tar balls and applies patches.
+In the former it stores downloaded source tar balls, in the later it extracts the tar balls and applies patches.

-For all other files and directories, a sub directory named after the product configuration is created.
-Throughout the build system, this directory is referred to as *build root*.
+For all other files and directories, a sub directory named after the product configuration is created, referred to as *build root*.

-Inside the build root a `deploy` directory is created.
-Build output for each package is deployed to a sub directory named after the package.

-The cross toolchain is stored in `<build root>/toolchain`.

-Outputs and diagnostic messages of the build processes are stored in `<build root>/toolchain/log/<package>-<stage>.log`.
+Inside the build root the directories `log`, `repo` and `toolchain` are created.
+The compiled binary packages are stored in `repo`, the cross toolchain is stored in `toolchain`.
+Outputs and diagnostic messages of the build processes are stored in `log` and are each compressed after successfully building a package.

+If you are in a real hurry in building the system, you may wish to store the input git tree and output build directory on an SSD and create the build root directory ahead of time with a tmpfs mounted to it.

+## Packages and Dependcies

+The build system distinguishes between binary packages and source packages.

+A binary package is an archive containing files and meta data, such as dependency information.
+Installing a binary package means extracting its contents (and recursively that of its dependencies) to a target location.

+A source package is at its minimum a shell script that is run by the build system to produce binary packages.
+A source package can produce more than one binary package (e.g. a program, its utility libraries and development headers for the libraries could all be packaged separately).

+Running a build script may require development headers and libraries of other packages to be installed to an intermediate staging sysroot used by the cross toolchain.
+Thus, a source package can itself depend on binary packages that have to be built first and are installed to the staging sysroot before the build process begins.
+The resulting binary packages can have a completely different set of dependencies (e.g. they don't need the library headers).

+For simplicity, the cross toolchain, rootfs image and packaging are also implemented as source packages and the build system takes care of building everything in the right order.

 ## Package Build Scripts

-The directory `pkg` contains a sub directory for each package.
+The directory `pkg` contains a sub directory for each source package.
 Each package directory is expected to contain a shell script named `build`.

 The build script is expected to set the following variables:

 * `VERSION` containing a package version number.
-* `URL` containig a URL from which to download a source tar ball.
+* `URL` containing a URL from which to download a source tar ball.
 * `TARBALL` containing the name of the source tar ball.
 This is appended to the URL to download the package.
 * `SHA256SUM` containing the SHA-256 check sum of the source tar ball.
 * `SRCDIR` containing the name of the source directory unpacked from the tar ball.
-* `DEPENDS` containing a space separated list of packages that the package in question depends on.
-Those packages are built first.
-Their headers and libraries are copied into the cross toolchain before building the current package and removed after building it.
+* `DEPENDS` containing a space separated list of packages that have to be built first and installed to the cross toolchains sysroot.

-Using the specified variables, the build system automatically downloads, verifies and unpacks the source tar balls (unless that has already been done) and determines the order in which to build the packages.
+* `SUBPKG` containing a space sperated list of binary packages produced.
+If left empty, the build system assumes one binary package with the same name as the source package.

 The `build` script is also expected to implement the following functions: